Stochastic Observability and Filter Stability under Several Criteria: Statement of the Main Results and Literature Review

-We note that both of the conditions on the finiteness of relative entropies in Theorem \ref{re_tv_equal} are minor and hold for example if $D(\mu\|\nu)<\infty$.
+Recently, the filter stability results under total variation in expectation have been shown to be consequential in showing the optimality of finite memory control policies in Partially Observed Markov Decision Processes (see \cite[Section 4.3 and Theorem 9]{kara2020near} and \cite[Theorems 3.2, 3.3 and 4.1]{kara2021convergence}).

-In the special setup where the measurement sigma field is the trivial one, that is, with no information; the above recovers the following result which generalizes Barron \cite{BarronSorrento,BarronInfoMartingales} and Fritz \cite{Fritz73}, who had established this result for reversible Markov chains.
-This result also generalizes Theorem 5 of \cite{HarremosHolst} which considers countable state space chains with a uniform irreducibility assumption.
+\begin{theorem} Assume there exists some finite $n$ such that $E^{\mu}[D(\pi_{n}^{\mu}\|\pi_{n}^{\nu})]<\infty$ and some $m$ such that $D(P^{\mu}|_{\mathcal{F}^{\mathcal{Y}}_{0,m}}\|P^{\nu}|_{\mathcal{F}^{\mathcal{Y}}_{0,m}})<\infty$.
+Then the filter is stable in relative entropy if and only if it is stable in total variation in expectation. \end{theorem} We note that both of the conditions on the finiteness of relative entropies in Theorem \ref{re_tv_equal} are minor and hold for example if $D(\mu\|\nu)<\infty$.
+In the special setup where the measurement sigma field is the trivial one (with no information), or more generally $Y_{n}$ is independent of $X_n$; the above recovers the following result which generalizes Barron \cite{BarronSorrento,BarronInfoMartingales} and Fritz \cite{Fritz73}, who had established the relative entropy convergence of sequences of probability measures for each time stage to the invariant measure for reversible Markov chains.
+This result also generalizes Theorem 5 of Harremo\"es and Holst \cite{HarremosHolst} which considers countable state space chains with a uniform irreducibility assumption.